Surinder07/Java_nov_2024/src/dec4/readme.md

 give read only permission to group and read and write permission to owner and give execute permission to the Other

+## grep

+search a regular expression / or pattern

+1. find the match
+grep JavaScript file_name

+2. grep -v JavaScript file_name
+print all the line that does not match the pattern
+3. -n
+print all the lines and line number
+4. -i
+for upper case or lower case

+5. -c
+print the count of matching lines../

+## Sort

+sort option filename
+name of countries and arrange them in alphabatical order or reverse order